hinogi/low-effort-front-end-js/README.md

 You don't care about front end development?
 Fine here is the front end for you!

-low-effort-front-end-js is a front end framework for all the beings that don't want to frickel around with front end!
+low-effort-front-end-js is a front end framework for all the beings that don't want to fiddle around with front end!
 It is **fast and easy configurable** (the emphasis is on **fast**).
 low-effort-front-end-js is best **suited for rapid prototyping**.